Italian African Police: Salò Republic

 Later, there was a reorganization attempt in northern Italy, with the opening of a PAI school at Busto Arsizio in the autumn of 1943.
-However, the troops were absorbed by the Republican Police Corps of the Italian Social Republic, and finally by the Republican National Guard.
+However, the troops were absorbed by the Republican Police Corps of the Italian Social Republic, and finally by the National Republican Guard.

 Ranks

-Ranks were as for the Italian Army with enlisted rank being the older style larger pattern of red chevrons worn on both upper sleeves.
+Ranks were as for the Royal Italian Army with enlisted rank being the older style larger pattern of red chevrons worn on both upper sleeves.

 Uniform

-Personnel wore the standard Italian khaki tropical uniform but with a blue aiguilette fixed from the right shoulder strap to the second button down the front of his tunic.
+Personnel wore the standard Italian khaki tropical uniform but with a blue aiguillette fixed from the right shoulder strap to the second button down the front of his tunic.
 Personnel also wore a small gold PAI badge on the front of their headgear and small brass fasces pinned directly to their collars.

 Motorcycle mounted personnel wore a brown leather crash helmet, light khaki breeches with brown leather boots and leather leggings to protect the lower legs.